Gympie: History

 Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language formerly spoken by the indigenous peoples of the Sunshine Coast Region and Gympie Region, particularly the towns of Caloundra, Noosa Heads, Gympie and extending north towards Maryborough and south to Caboolture.

 Gympie's name derives from the Gubbi Gubbi word gimpi-gimpi, which means "stinging tree" and refers to Dendrocnide moroides.
 The tree has large, round leaves that have similar properties to stinging nettles.
 The city was previously named Nashville, after James Nash, who discovered gold in the area in 1867.
-The name was changed to Gympie in 1868.
+The name was changed to Gympie in 1868, after a local species of tree was found, the Gimpie-Gimpie.

 Graziers were the original European settlers.
-Subsequently, James Nash reported the discovery of 'payable' alluvial gold on 16 October 1867.
+Subsequently, James Nash reported the discovery of "payable" alluvial gold on 16 October 1867.
 At the time of Nash's discovery, Queensland was suffering from a severe economic depression.
-Nash probably saved Queensland from bankruptcy.
+Nash saved Queensland from bankruptcy.
 A memorial fountain in Gympie's Park honours Nash's discovery.
 The Gympie Gold Rush Festival celebrates the event today.
 The Gold Rush Festival holds 10 days of cultural events in October.
 Gold mining still plays a role in the area's fortunes, along with agriculture (dairy predominantly), timber and tourism.
 The gold rush's rapid development led to streets that are in an irregular fashion.

 Nashville Masonic Lodge opened on 24 March 1869 in Duke Street.
 The first Master was Edward Henry King, the first goldfield commissioner in Gympie.
 The lodge later relocated and is now known as Pioneer Lodge, while the Duke Street site became the offices of the Shire of Woocoo.